RocketLeagueMapmaking/RL-docs/docs/guide/udk/20_extra_modes.md

 # UDK Advanced

 :::tip
-Have you experience with extra modes and want to share your knowledge?
-Check the [contribute guide]() for some helpful tips to save you time
+Do you have experience with extra modes and want to share your knowledge?
+Check the [contribution guide.](../../more/contribute)
 :::

 ## Hoops <Badge text="not finished" type="warning"/>